Neil Breen: Film

 Breen writes, produces, directs, and stars in each of his own films.
 The characters he portrays hold advanced and often superhuman abilities and use them in grandiose struggles against corrupt forces and institutions.
 Fateful Findings features Breen as a hacker imbued with supernatural powers by a magical stone he found as a child, who uses his skills to expose government and corporate corruption, while in Double Down he plays a rogue CIA agent.

 In other films, his protagonist is a god-like, messianic, or otherwise chosen figure; Pass Thru, for example, has Breen playing a messianic entity who arrives from the future to wipe out 300 million "bad people" to usher in a new era of peace.
 Breen has said that his films have a "sense of social responsibility" and reflect the "mystical or paranormal side of life."

 Some critics have compared Breen's films to outsider art.
 Breen's third film, Fateful Findings, was compared to Tommy Wiseau's The Room by the former film's North American distributor Panorama Entertainment.
 Breen's fifth feature film, Twisted Pair, was released in October 2018.
 On December 16, 2022, Breen confirmed his sixth film is a sequel to Twisted Pair, titled Cade: The Tortured Crossing.
 In February 2023, Cade: The Tortured Crossing won the award for "Best Fantasy Film" and "People's Choice Award" at the Hollywood Reel Independent Film Festival, before its world premiere on February 25, 2023, at the Regal Cinemas L.A.
 Live.
 After its world premiere, Cade: The Tortured Crossing screened at Alamo Drafthouse locations across the country.

 On May 17, 2024, Breen announced via Twitter that he has begun to write a script for his new film, claiming it is "totally different than his previous films."
 On December 4, Breen confirmed he is still writing his next film, saying it is "going great".
 On January 1, 2025, Breen confirmed it will be his seventh feature film and will begin filming that year.
 Filming began by April 30, 2025, and wrapped by June 9, 2025.
 Post-production finished on September 25, 2025, with Breen confirming the film had been sent to film festivals.
+The film was revealed to be Dire Duplicity, and released in 2026.
+The film had its world premiere during the Los Angeles Film Festival at the Regal Cinemas L.A.
+Live on May 15, 2026.
+It had a public theatrical rollout in several Alamo Drafthouse Cinemas on September 5 and 10, 2026.